For years billions of people have set their clocks forward or back an hour, although there are pockets of resistance.

 In Greece, we set the clock back one hour in October and one hour forward in March, on the last Sunday of each month.
 This practice started for our country in 1975.

 In 1784, Benjamin Franklin in an article in a French newspaper suggested waking up an hour earlier.
-Research done mainly in the USA confirmed Benjamin Franklin's theory and showed that a large percentage of energy is saved this way.
+Research carried out mainly in the USA confirmed Benjamin Franklin's theory and showed that a large percentage is thus saved s.

 The first test in Greece took place in 1932, without success.
 The rural population of Greece was not so happy with the changes caused by the time change.